jup-ag/space-station/guides/7-jlp/4-JLP-Economics.md

 `nav += guaranteed_usd`

 :::info
 The `guaranteed_usd` value in each `Custody` account represents an estimate of the total size of all long positions.
 It is only an estimate as `guaranteed_usd` is only updated when positions are updated (i.e. opening / closing positions, updating collateral).
-It does update in real-time when asset prices change.
+It does not update in real-time when asset prices change.

 `guaranteed_usd` is used to calculate the pool's AUM as well as the overall PnL for all long positions efficiently.
 :::